cyrusxzw/new-module/README.md

 ## Production

-Rollup buils ES Modules for this project
+Rollup builds ES Modules for this project.
+The following command will also construct the Typescript declaration files.

 ```bash
 npm run build